- Find a Trail

 - Get Involved

-Heading south, you cross the historical King Bridge, a steel railroad trestle built in 1897 that now spans Clay Street.
-Ahead is Austinburg, with a trailhead and plenty of options for refreshments and nourishment.
-South of town you re-enter the trail's rural surroundings and enjoy the company of deer, beavers, and a multitude of birds, including wild turkeys and waterfowl.
+Heading south, cross the historical King Bridge, a steel trestle built in 1897 that now spans Clay Street.
+Ahead is Austinburg, with a trailhead and plenty of options for food and drink.
+South of town, reenter the trail’s rural surroundings and enjoy the company of deer, beavers, and a multitude of birds, including wild turkeys and waterfowl.

 Please use this form to notify us of any changes or updates that we need to make to the trail information on TrailLink for this trail.
 RTC staff will review your submission and contact you if there is any need for further clarification.